 5. Good for your Heart

-Blue Oyster mushrooms contain potassium which helps maintain our blood vessels’ health, resulting in a happy heart.
+Blue Oyster mushrooms contain an amino acid called ergothioneine and potassium, which help maintain our blood vessels’ health, resulting in a happy heart.

 Blue Oyster Mushroom Recipe Ideas

 The stems are inclined to be chewy, so you may want to avoid using these in some dishes.

 - Sauté the mushrooms with garlic and green onion in olive oil and serve as a side with any meat dish.